Rinoahu/POEM_py3k/README.md

 ```
 sudo apt update && sudo apt upgrade
 ```
 4. Download Anaconda 3.7 *for Linux* (not windows).
 Run the installer in your Linux distribution (/mnt/c/...).
-This pipeline does not support python 3 at this time.
 5. Open a new terminal, create a subfolder wherever you want to store POEM, and enter the following commands
 ```
 $ git clone https://github.com/Rinoahu/POEM_py3k